FingerlessGlov3s/OPNsensePIAWireguard/README.md

 In some deployments, people may be running dual or even triple WAN configurations, in this case due to how WireGuard is configured in FreeBSD (OPNsense), it'll route the PIA tunnel over the default WAN interface.
 Some people will want to change this to use another WAN interface as the gateway to route the PIA tunnel over.

 To accommodate this functionality, this is built in to the script.
-You will need to get the name of your wanted gateway, for example `WAN2_DHCP`, then set this as the `tunnelGateway` variable value.
+You will need to get the name of your wanted gateway, for example `WAN2_DHCP`, then set this as the `tunnelGateway` variable value in the json file (value needs to be in double quotes).
 When the script then runs it'll add/change a static route to enforce the PIA tunnel to use that gateway (interface).

 You'll find your gateway names in "System: Gateways: Single", making sure its the IPv4 one.